 GeneratePress is a fast-loading, multipurpose theme with freemium features.
 The free version of GeneratePress is enough to get you started with your blogging journey.

-However, if you want to forge a unique identity for your blog and get access to advanced features and support, you should upgrade to the premium version.
+However, if you want to forge a unique identity for your blog and get access to advanced features and support, you should consider upgrading to the premium version.